Teachings

 The One Who Cannot Restrain Cannot Receive

 Al-Ma'ida teaches that spiritual maturity is not measured by what one takes, but by what one knows how to restrain: honouring covenants, mastering timing, purifying the impulse, remaining just in anger, refusing illicit gain, and receiving the table with awe.
-Reception is an amana (trust), not a predation.
+Reception is an amana (trust), not predation.

 Read more